 “Never hug and kiss [children], never let them sit in your lap.
 If you must, kiss them once on the forehead when they say good night.
 Shake hands with them in the morning…

 “Try it out.
 In a week’s time you will find how easy it is to be perfectly objective with your child and at the same time kind.
 You will be utterly ashamed of the mawkish, sentimental way you have been handling it.”

-It’s important to note: The majority of behaviorally disturbed children ended up in custodial care homes or training schools.
+It’s important to note: The majority of behaviorally disturbed children ended up not living in carefree environments.
+They landed in custodial care homes or training schools.